 To tint the canvas background, click outside the canvas or on a blank area of your canvas, then select the background color icon.

 If you are working on a spread, you can choose to tint the entire spread or tint the left and right sides separately.
-Click on the spread's Background Color chip (default is set to white) to access the palette.
+Click on the spread's Background Color chip to access the palette.
 Select a color from the gamut or the tint bar, or the palette (as set by your Style).
-You can also type in specific HSV, RGB or hex codes, or use the eyedropper to pull a color from your images.
+You may also type in specific HSV, RGB or hex codes, or use the eyedropper to pull a color from your images.
 In this example, the eyedropper was used to select a color from one of the images on the canvas.

 To apply color to a single side, select the Double option, and then click on either the Left or Right Background Color chip to apply color only to that side.